Sunk Cost Fallacy: When to Quit and When to Persist

 Commitment Escalation

 Once we've publicly committed to a course of action, abandoning it feels like admitting we were wrong.
 The more we've invested, the harder it becomes to walk away, because the implied admission of error grows proportionally.
-Psychologists call this escalation of commitment — each additional investment makes the next one more likely, not less.
+Psychologists call this escalation of commitment - each additional investment makes the next one more likely, not less.
+Barry Staw's 1976 paper Knee-Deep in the Big Muddy documented this pattern in managerial decision-making, and it has been replicated countless times since.

 The Waste Narrative